Byblos syllabary: Sobelman (1961)

-Harvey Sobelman did not try to find phonetic values for the various signs, but instead tried to determine word boundaries and find grammatical patterns, using linguistic techniques.
+Harvey Sobelman didn't try to find phonetic values for the various signs, but instead tried to determine word boundaries and find grammatical patterns, using his linguistic techniques.
 Daniels' judgement is that Sobelman's "result should be taken into account in all future work on these texts."

 Martin (1961-1962)

 In 1961 and 1962 Malachi Martin published two articles, after an autopsy of all inscriptions then in existence (one tablet had been partly lost when Dunand had tried to remove its thick oxide crust).
 The first article was devoted to vague, half-erased traces of Proto-Byblian signs on several objects, already hinted at by Dunand.
 The clearest signs were on the back side of the Azarba‘al Spatula.
-Martin there saw parallels with Egyptian hieroglyphics, Phoenician consonantal signs, and also two presumed determinatives ("to pray, speak" and "deity, Lord (of)").
+Martin there saw parallels with Egyptian hieroglyphs, Phoenician consonantal signs, and also two presumed determinatives ("to pray, speak" and "deity, Lord (of)").
 He identified four Semitic words, but refrained from an all-out translation.
 He also described the vague signs he detected on three stone monuments (the Yeḥimilk and Aḥiram inscriptions and the Enigmatic Stone).

 In his second article, in two parts, Martin first presented corrections to Dunand's readings.
 Subsequently, he proposed a categorization of the various signs into 27 "classes".
 The signs in each class he considered either "identical", or "variants of the same fundamental type".
 Variants he attributed to the different writing materials (stone, metal), or achievement and freedom of individual engravers.
 His 27 classes seem to suggest that Martin thought it possible that the syllabary might be an alphabet, but he did not draw this conclusion explicitly.
 After publishing this part of his analysis he never published a sequel.